Wisara8/quickadoo/README.md

 ## Getting Started

 -Install all dependencies (using the `npm install` command).
--Run the web server using the `npm run local` command.
+-Run the web server using the `npm run start` command.
+-Once the poll is created share the address with friends.